bnpr/Malt/README.md

 > A dedicated Nvidia or AMD graphics card is highly recomended.

-> While Malt itself works on Mac, the built-in render pipeline does not due to limits in the Mac OpenGL drivers.
+> While Malt itself works on Mac, the default render pipeline does not due to limits in the Mac OpenGL drivers.

 > On Linux distributions not based on Ubuntu, you may have to compile and package BlenderMalt yourself.
 See [How to setup BlenderMalt for Development](docs/Setup-BlenderMalt-for-Development.md) for instructions.

 ## Install

 - Go to [the latest Release page](https://github.com/bnpr/Malt/releases/tag/Release-latest).
-- Download the *BlenderMalt* version that matches your OS and the *Shader Examples*.
+- Download the *BlenderMalt* version that matches your OS.
 - Open Blender.
 Go to *Preferences > Addons*, click on the *Install...* button and select *BlenderMalt.zip* from your downloads. *(It will take a few seconds)*
 - Tick the box in the *BlenderMalt* panel to enable it.